KasperskyLab/klara/install/README.md

 ```
-Workers connect to Dispatcher using a simple HTTP REST API.
+Workers connect to Dispatcher using a simple `HTTP REST API`.
 Dispatcher and the Web server
 connect the MySQL / MariaDB Database using TCP connections.
 Because of this, components can be installed on
 separated machines / VMs.
 The only requirements is that TCP connections are allowed between them.